lisp-rbi/sfq/fqlzt/Readme.md

 ## Installation

-To install fqlzt, first install Rust (> v1.38) and g++ (> v8.0.0 ). lzt is currently tested on Rust 1.39.0, but it is likely to work on other subsequent versions as well.
+To install fqlzt, first install Rust (> v1.38) and g++ (> v8.0.0 ). fqlzt is currently tested on Rust 1.39.0, but it is likely to work on other subsequent versions as well.

 To install library: